MagdalenaKapelanska/MagdalenaKapelanska/README.md

 --
 The following functions enable the opening of the text file baza.txt:
-The splitString function returns words separated by a space, it was used when reading a text file.
+The splitString function returns words separated by a space, it allows read a text file.
 The push_back () method adds the character specified as the argument to the end of the string:

 ![pobierz_pesel()](./function3.jpg)
 ![pobierz_pesel()](./function4.jpg)